CS 222: AI Agents and Simulations

 Objective:

-The goal of this project is to design and run a simulation using the generative agents that represent each member of the class.
-You will explore a research question or class dynamic using the prepared agent bank, drawing insights into classroom behaviors, preferences, or interactions.
+The goal of this project is to design and run a simulation using generative agents.
+We've compiled an agent bank that represents the members of the class, which you can choose to use if you wish.
+You will explore a research question using generative agents, drawing insights into behaviors, preferences, or interactions in a certain setting.

 Project Overview:

-Each group will use the pre-existing generative agents, created during the class, to simulate behaviors and interactions among classmates.
-You’ll develop a research question around classroom dynamics, such as decision-making, collaboration, or opinion diversity, and use the agents to conduct experiments, surveys, or social simulations that help answer that question.
+Each group will use generative agents, either those that were created during the class or those you've created, to simulate behaviors and interactions.
+You’ll develop a research question around the capabilities and limitations of generative agents in simulating human behavior, such as decision-making, collaboration, or opinion diversity, and use the agents to conduct experiments, surveys, or social simulations that help answer that question.

 Steps: